 At mid-volume, you’ll start to hear some rattle and distortion in the tone, and the sound will become aggressive and unpleasant for practicing.

-I suggest you to start easy on the volume and increase it gradually.
+I suggest you start easy on the volume and increase it gradually.
 You need to see how high volume can go before it starts to breaks out by amp.

 3. Adjustments with EQ Knob: